OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-01.md

 Where can we go?
 Our brothers have made our hearts melt, saying, “The people are stronger and taller than we are; the cities are large and fortified up to heaven.
 We even saw the Anakites there.”’

 ## Deuteronomy 1:29
-Then I said to you, ‘Do not be terrified or afraid of them.
+I encouraged you, saying, ‘Do not be terrified or fear them.

 ## Deuteronomy 1:30
 The Lord your God, who goes before you, will fight for you, just as He did for you in Egypt before your eyes,